flux-iac/tofu-controller/rfcs/0001-polling-mechanism/README.md

 the load on the GitHub server if the polling frequency is high.
 But, these concerns can be mitigated by carefully configuring the polling frequency based on the urgency of updates.

+The proposed polling mechanism is designed to be as autonomous as possible, requiring minimal configuration from the Terraform object.
+The bulk of the information necessary for the polling system is derived from the Pull Request (PR) itself.
+This includes details like the PR number, the base branch, the title, file names involved, and changes in PR comments.

+The only initial information required from the user is associated with the `GitRepository` object.
+This includes the GitHub repository's owner and name, along with the GitHub token for API authentication.
+This data provides the polling mechanism with a starting point to begin monitoring the respective GitHub repository.

 ## Examples

 ### Example 1: Polling for PR creation